hkpeterpeter/teamform-seed/README.md

 npm test
 ```

 This script will start the Karma test runner to execute the unit tests.
 In this course, we will mainly focus on the branch/statement coverage.
 The output files will be stored inside the app/coverage folder.

-## Serving the Application Files

-While angular is client-side-only technology and it's possible to create angular webapps that
-don't require a backend server at all, we recommend serving the project files using a local
-webserver during development to avoid issues with security restrictions (sandbox) in browsers.

 ### Running the App during Development